Gender and religion: Religious support for gender equality

 Pierre Chaunu has argued that the influence of Christianity promotes equality for women.

 Priyamvada Gopal, of Churchill College, Cambridge, argues that increased gender equality is indeed a product of Judeo-Christian doctrine, but not exclusive to it.
 She expresses concern that gender equality is used by western countries as a rationale for "neocolonialism".
-Jamaine Abidogun argues that Judeo-Christian influence has indeed shaped gender roles in Nigeria (a strongly Christianised country); however, she doesn't consider feminism to be a product of Judeo-Christian doctrine, but rather a preferable form of "neocolonialism".
+Jamaine Abidogun argues that Judeo-Christian influence has indeed shaped gender roles in Nigeria (a strongly Christianised country); however, she does not consider feminism to be a product of Judeo-Christian doctrine, but rather a preferable form of "neocolonialism".

 Gender patterns in religious observance

 In studies pertaining to gender patterns in religions, it has been widely accepted that females are more likely to be religious than males.
 In 1997, statistics gathered by Beit-Hallahmi and Argyle theorized this phenomenon into three primary causes.
 The first explanation is that women feel emotions at greater heights than men do, thus women tend to turn to religion more in times of high emotions such as gratitude or guilt.
 The second explanation is that female socialization is more likely to align with values that are commonly found in religion such as conflict mediation, tenderness, and humility.
 In contrast, male socialization is more likely to emphasize rebellion, thus making the guideline aspects of religion less appealing.
 The third explanation, which is also the most recent theory, is that females are more likely to be able to identify with religion as a natural consequence of societal structures.
 For example, since a majority of religions emphasize women as caretakers of the home, the societal expectation of women to take greater responsibility than men for the upbringing of a child makes religion an appealing commitment.
 Another example is that traditionally, men tend to work outside the home whereas women tend to work inside the home, which corresponds to studies that have shown that people are more likely to be religious when working inside of their homes.

 The Pew Research Center studied the effects of gender on religiosity throughout the world, finding that women are generally more religious than men, yet the gender gap is greater for Christians than Muslims.